Romans 10:16-18

 True, God-exalting obedience comes from faith.
 Any other kind of obedience is not true obedience at all. — John Piper

 Faith alone unites us to Christ and Christ alone is the ground of our justification.
 Our obedience is the fruit of that faith.
-The faith that justifies is the kind of faith that, by the Holy Spirit (Romans 8:13), changes us.
+The faith that justifies is the kind of faith that, by the Holy Spirit (Ro 8:13-note), changes us.
 If your faith in Christ leaves you unchanged, you don’t have saving faith.
 Obedience—not perfection, but a new direction of thought and affections and behavior—is the fruit that shows that the faith is alive.
 James put it this way, “So also faith by itself, if it does not have works, is dead” (James 2:17).
 Faith alone justifies, but the faith that justifies is never alone.
-It is always accompanied by “newness of life” (Romans 6:4). — John Piper (Sermon)
+It is always accompanied by “newness of life” (Ro 6:4-note). — John Piper (Sermon entitled - Command of God: The Obedience of Faith)

 If lips and life do not agree, the testimony will not amount to much. —Harry Ironside